-SCHOOL PLACES: You can apply for a place at a state primary school or secondary school online.
-You can also use the application form available at your local council.
+You can apply for a place at a state primary school or a secondary school online.
+Likewise, you can also use the application form available at your local council.

-SCHOOL CLOTHING: Check to see if you qualify for help with school clothing costs for your child.
-Some councils provide financial help towards the cost of a school uniform and games kit.
+Check to see if you qualify for help with school clothing costs for your child.
+In fact, some councils provide financial help towards the cost of a school uniform and games kit.

 Schools and Education System for School-age Children